 - Eat any leftover puree, or use to top ice cream or stir into yogurt.

 I ended up making a batch and a half of homemade jam because I had six cups of puree.
-One of the things I really like about using Pomona's pectin is that it is okay to double or triple batches if needed.
-This is not recommended with standard pectin.
-I do generally stick with smaller batches, because I think that preserves the best flavor since the cooking times are shorter, but I'm glad to be able to adjust when needed.
+One of the things I like about using Pomona’s pectin is that it is okay to double or triple batches.
+Most commercial pectin doesn’t allow you to double the recipe.

 More Low Sugar Jam Recipes

-The book “Preserving with Pomona's Pectin: The Revolutionary Low-Sugar, High-Flavor Method for Crafting and Canning Jams, Jellies, Conserves, and More” has over 70 recipes featuring Pomona's Pectin for easy, low sugar canning.
-No more jams and jellies with more sugar than fruit. 🙂
+The book “Preserving with Pomona’s Pectin” has over 70 recipes featuring Pomona’s Pectin for easy, low sugar canning.
+No more jams and jellies with more sugar than fruit.

 - Low Sugar Apricot Jam